Alexis Bledel Was Written Off "The Handmaid's Tale" in Episode 1 of Season 5 — Here's What Happened

-When season five of "The Handmaid's Tale" premieres, Alexis Bledel will not be around.
-The actress, who has portrayed the character Emily across all four seasons, announced at the end of May that she would not be returning to the show for its next installment, which is currently filming.
+Season five of "The Handmaid's Tale" has premiered, officially marking the departure of Alexis Bledel.
+The actor, who portrayed the character Emily in the first four seasons, announced at the end of May that she would not be returning to the show for this latest installment — its penultimate.

-"After much thought, I felt I had to step away from 'The Handmaid's Tale' at this time," Bledel said in a statement provided to USA Today.
+"After much thought, I felt I had to step away from 'The Handmaid's Tale' at this time," Bledel said in a statement provided to USA Today at the time.
 "I am forever grateful to (show creator) Bruce Miller for writing such truthful and resonant scenes for Emily, and to Hulu, MGM, the cast and crew for their support."

-Bledel has not said why she's chosen to step away from the Hulu show, so fans are left to wonder why she might not want to return to her story.
-Emily's played a pivotal role thus far, initially stepping in as June's (Elisabeth Moss) shopping partner and eventually proving herself to be willing to go against the grain and help women and children escape to Canada.
-Every season has garnered her an Emmy nomination, and she took home the prize after season one.
+Bledel has not shared her reasons for stepping away from the Hulu show, leaving fans wondering why she didn't want to return to her story.
+Emily played a pivotal role through the first four installments, initially stepping in as June's (Elisabeth Moss) shopping partner and eventually proving herself to be willing to go against the grain and help women and children escape to Canada.
+Every season garnered her an Emmy nomination, and she took home the prize after season one.

-The show, based on Margaret Atwood's written work of the same name, is heavy and feels especially poignant with the state of the United States right now.
-In the series, handmaids have no body autonomy and are instead used as breeders and mistreated.
+The show, based on Margaret Atwood's written work of the same name, is heavy and feels especially poignant with the current state of the United States.
+In the series, handmaids have no bodily autonomy and are instead used as breeders and mistreated.
 The show can be difficult to watch at times and quite possibly difficult to take part in.